mushcatshiro/CS-basics/Software Engineering/aws/security.md

 > key

 Multi region key can be used but they are still treated as independent key by S3 i.e. object still gets encrypted and decrypted.
+S3 do not support converting existing single region key to multi region key to protech data residency and data sovereignty property.
+A new S3 must be created for changing key.

 ### AMI sharing with KMS encryption